AntonAleksandrov13/antonaleksandrov13.github.io/_posts/2024-12-25-setting-up-home-cluster.md

 Ending arp-scan 1.10.0: 256 hosts scanned in 1.833 seconds (139.66 hosts/sec).
 4 responded
 ```

-Knowing Caspar's IP we can test out some Ansible .
+Knowing Caspar's Ip, we can test out some Ansible.

-I have created `inventory.ini` with the following content:
+For this, I have created `inventory.ini` with the following content:

 ```
 [magi]
 192.168.0.202
 ```

-Using this file we can get free memory on the device using the following command:
+Using this file, we can get free memory on the device using the following command:

 ```shell
 $ ansible magi -a "free -h" -u pi